A Guide to Water Kefir Grains (Water Kefir Primary Fermentation)

 Instructions

-- After 48 hours you should see some bubble floating up from the kefir grains when you move the jar a little.
+7. After 48 hours you should see some bubbles floating up from the kefir grains when you move the jar a little.

-- For secondary fermentation, you need pressure safe glass bottles and fruit juice for flavoring.
-I typically fill the bottles half way with fermented sugar water and half way with juice.
+11. For secondary fermentation, you need pressure safe glass bottles and fruit juice for flavoring.
+I typically fill the bottles 3/4th of the way with fermented sugar water and the rest of the way with juice.
 Once the bottles are sealed, carbonation builds in the bottles.
 Secondary fermentation can take anywhere from 24 to 72 hours depending on the temperature and amount of juice added.

 Notes